timofeysie/loranthifolia/README.md

 ```

 Then, after saving a file to force a re-build, and refreshing the browser, we have our list with the serif font.
 But there are only 190 biases now.
 Since the beginning there have been 191.
 Which one has been lost?
+Doing a quick comparison of the list on our test device and the currently running local app, it appears the the Bystander effect has gone missing.
+It is an orange item.
+That means it's a WikiMedia (Wikipedia) item.
+We can look at the change log for that page and find the discussion as to while it was removed.

+Isn't there a to do item to compare lists and look for changes?
+It has been thought about but it's not there I think.
+What it should be is, when the user chooses to refresh the list and there is an existing list, a copy is made of the old list and compared with the new list.
+An alert can then be shown that indicates additions or deletions to the list.
+That sounds like value for the user, right?

 The build warnings we see are:
 ```